 - 86% of HR professionals agree that recruitment marketing is an effective strategy to identify, attract, engage and nurture candidates (source).

-In today’s post, we outline four simple steps to start using this strategy today.
+In today’s post, we outline four simple steps to recruit like a marketer today!

 Create Candidate Personas